Medicine Buddha Today

 Welcome to Medicine Buddha Today.
 Medicine Buddha (also known as Menla) is the inner heart of all healing appearing as a view of life and as a technique for cultivating basic health.
 Even in the darkest times, we and our universe glow with the health that lights our world.
 Menla is the master key that unlocks this health for us to use as needed.

 First and always there is health.
 Every problem we meet offers an opening to some seed of wisdom we need on our path.

 An ordinary approach to health can be like walking in the entrance to a hospital emergency room.
 We go in, say what we need and hopefully get results.
 This might be all we need at times.
 Menla works with that approach but also takes us to the side doors of this hospital where staff and all health supplies come in.
-This is a view of health we seldom see but upon which all healing depends.
+This is a view of health we seldom see but upon which all healing ultimately depends.
+This is a trans-dual approach to health, or joining the big view of non-dual wisdom with the workings of ordinary life.
 If you stay with Menla long enough you will see where the basic forces of health in your life come from.
 You will make friends with and join these forces to make health real.
-Not only can you support the healing process, you see how managing your own health system is more satisfying than just getting immediate relief.
+Not only can you support the healing process, you see how managing your own overall health approach is more satisfying than just getting immediate relief.
 This is work but it is good work.
 In time you grow to love it and it brings health in the deeper, bigger ways we all ultimately need.
 In this way, Menla offers pathways to:

 - Confidence in a fundamental health beyond concept in our selves and in the course of our life

 - Connection to the heart of all healing methods so that in some way those methods work better for you

 - A sense of workability in whatever illness or life problem we encounter

 - Inspiration in the spirit of one’s healing journey, even if just in working through the karma of problems in a positive way